- Image Galleries

 I had also seen elk in the wild while hiking in Montana, but they were very skittish, and did not hang around to have their picture taken.

-The elk in Rocky Mountain National Park, though, had seen so many two-legged gawkers in their range that they didn’t pay much attention to me.
+The elk in Rocky Mountain National Park, though, have seen so many two-legged gawkers in their range that they didn’t pay much attention to me.
 In spite of my enthusiasm, I had the wits to close my car door quietly and to approach the animals very slowly.

 I had my telephoto zoom mounted to my camera, of course.
 The sun had risen, but the light in the canyon was still dim and I had to shoot with the lens wide open to get an image that wasn’t blurred.
 Surprisingly, I didn’t have to zoom the lens all the way out on any of these pictures... that gives you an idea of how close I was able to get.